ortus-docs/wirebox-docs/mapping-dsl/influence-instances-at-runtime.md

 # Influence Instances at Runtime

-You can use our mapping DSL to register influence closures or functions on a per mapping basis.
+You can use our mapping DSL to register influence closures or lambdas on a per mapping basis.
 This will allow a developer to influence the requested instance of any object/data element and decorate objects or even return different objects.

 This is similar to object providers but instead of overriding the ENTIRE creation process of the object like a provider does, the user might want to simply influence the creation of a _normal_ mapping with some additional flair.
 This is accomplished via the `withInfluence` mapping DSL function.
 It receives a closure as an argument and the closure has the following signature: